 Competitor Comparison

-Competitor data sourced from official documentation and peer-reviewed research (2024-2025); LuxiEdge results are from our internal benchmarks over the same period.
+Competitor data sourced from official documentation and peer-reviewed research (2024-2025); Lu(x)iEdge results are from internal benchmarks (not independently verified unless otherwise noted) over the same period.

 Executive Summary